davidlares/python-banner-grabbing/README.md

-# BannerGrabbing
+## Banner Grabbing

-This repo contains a simple Python script `bannergrabbing.py` which performs a socket connection (IPv4 - TCP) through a network segment looking for vulnerable service banners specified on a text file called `banners.txt`.
+This repo contains a simple Python script `bannergrabbing.py` which performs a socket connection (IPv4 - TCP) through a network segment, looking for vulnerable service banners specified on a text file called `banners.txt`.

 `BannerGrabbing` is a technique used to gain information about a computer system on a network and the services running on its open ports.
 It is used for `sysadmins` in order to take inventory of the systems and services on their network.